-Admission to this program will be granted through a competative application process.
-We will inform you when the application process is closed and when the cohort of slected companies has been finalized.
-South County EDC will deligate a panel of third party executive to make the final selection to this program.
+Admission to this program was granted through a competative application process.
+The application process is now closed and when the cohort of slected companies has been finalized, we will notify via this site.
 For questions please contact South County EDC at Team@southcountyedc.com Att: Brooke Anderson

 World Economic Forum: The Global Risks Report 2019 14th Edition.

 Top 5 Threats